CornerHouse offers free, voluntary services in English, Spanish, and Russian to individuals and families seen for a forensic interview.

-The CornerHouse Home Visiting Program provides targeted families with intensive support, parent education, and referral services to promote safe, healthy, and stable environments for their children.
-Services are offered in both Spanish and English.
-The CornerHouse Home Visiting Program includes weekly visits and focuses on promoting the health and well-being of children in the presence of stress.
+CornerHouse Home Visiting services provide families with intensive support, parent education, and referral services which promote safe, healthy, and stable environments for children.
+The Home Visiting Program includes weekly visits over the course of six to eight weeks and focuses on promoting the health and well-being of children when faced with stressors in the aftermath of abuse.

 For more information about Family Services, please contact the Family Services Director, Angela Lewis-Dmello, at (612) 813-8312 or